 The winners parade through the street to the cheering crowd.
-The next Flitch Trials are in 2016 usually on the second Saturday in July.
-The pageant is mentioned in In Chaucer's , The Canterbury Tales.
+The next Flitch Trials are in 2020 on Saturday July 11th.
+The pageant is mentioned in Chaucer's , The Canterbury Tales.

 Perry Removals have carried out moves in almost every street and every village surrounding the The Dunmows, including Bardfield Hall, Spains Hall, Finchingfield Museum, Felsted School, and the Easton Lodge area.